Table of Contents

 Here’s a video that demonstrates how to carry a board with shoulder straps:

 Suction Cup Handles

 Another carry-it-yourself kind of method is using suction cup handles that allow you to carry the board manually.

-Many carts come with suction cup handles.
+Most carts don’t come with suction cup handles.
 Some carts come with rope and netting systems that wrap around the board and allow you to pull it that way.

-Whatever your method is, handles and carts make transporting your board so much easier!
+Whatever your method is, handles and carts make transporting your board a bit more comfortable.